alphaknowledgehosting/AlphaKnowledgeDsaEditorials/CPP basics-1/cpp2-editorial.md

 ### While Loop

-A while loop in programming repeatedly executes a block of code as long as a specified condition remains true.[^1]
+A while loop in programming repeatedly executes a block of code as long as a specified condition remains true.

 **Syntax:**